r4mos/youtube-dl-simple-server/README.md

 # USAGE
 **youtube-dl-simple-server** [-h] [-v] [-u] [-p PORT] [--verbose]

-# REQUIEREMENTS
-python 2.7.
-I haven't tested on other versions (for now)

 # DESCRIPTION
 It is a HTTP server that responds GET requests like: http://localhost:49149/URL VIDEO